-Search for augmented reality in the App store or any Android store and you’ll find that the devices will typically focus on the visual sensory perception of reality, some apps add in Wikipedia links via loc., some will show you where the closest ATM is, but all this can be done on a Google Map layer, and not be as painstakingly annoying to consume.
+Search for Augmented Reality (AR) in the App Store or any Android store and you’ll find that the application will typically focus on the visual sensory perception of reality, some apps add in Wikipedia links via loc., some will show you where the closest ATM is, but all this can be done on a Google Map layer, and not be as painstakingly annoying to consume.

 Put together by the Google Foundation, this video while an hour-long is more than interesting and well worth watching by any aspiring social entrepreneur.
 It focuses on the Ashoka Foundation, but so much more.